-If you would like to find out more about adopting or fostering a rescue guinea pig, please read our adoption and foster care pages before contacting us.
+To find out more about adopting or fostering, please read our adoption and foster care pages before contacting us.